 In some areas of technology, however, a more sustainable approach would require the purchase of a somewhat more costly new item of instrumentation, while the continued use of instrumentation would run counter to sustainability efforts.

-The DFG would like to encourage all researchers to reflect on sustainability aspects when using instrumentation and actively contribute to improvements in this area.
+The DFG would like to encourage all researchers to reflect on sustainability aspects when using instrumentation and actively contribute to improvements in this are.

-If you have any questions about the continued use of instrumentation, please get in touch with the person responsible in the Scientific Instrumentation and Technology Division or contact:
+If you have any questions about the continued use of instrumentation, please get in touch with the person responsible in the Scientific Instrumentation and Technology Divisio or contact: